A Better Way Farm

 I always had heard "If you breed goats long enough, eventually you'll have to deal with sore mouth".
 And I would say to myself "Not me, we have a closed herd.".
 And we do... one of the most closed herds you could possibly imagine.
 I say that to tell you, no one is truly insulated.
 We had added NO new animals in 18 months when we got it, NO visitors to the farm in many months.
 The only reason I know HOW we even got it (which most will never figure out in their herds!), is because of the very unique way it started in my herd.

 17 of my milking does came down with what I thought were Staph bumps on their left teats, and left teats only.
 Interesting to note that these does never did get bumps anywhere else on their body, just their left teats (more on that later).
 I wasn't too surprised to see those first bumps... because I had made a mistake about 7 days prior and realized it.
 I corrected my mistake, but noted it as well.
-I was tossing a ball to my puppy while I was milking (concrete floors) to keep her occupied... and without thinking about it, I grabbed the ball from her mouth with my gloved hand, tossed it, she went running after, and then I put my gloved hand right back on the doe's teat to finish stripping her out.
+I was tossing a ball to my small dog while I was milking (concrete floors) to keep her occupied... and without thinking about it, I grabbed the ball from her mouth with my gloved hand, tossed it, she went running after, and then I put my gloved hand right back on the doe's teat to finish stripping her out.
 I actually did it a few times before I caught myself and thought to myself yeah, I shouldn't be doing that... bacteria from the ball to the doe's teat isn't smart.
 Just a simple slip of thought.
 Corrected my actions, no more ball while milking.
 Should have been a done deal... but when I saw the bumps on several does left teats about 7 days later, the same hand I used to grab the ball...
 I knew where that came from!
 What I never did imagine though, at that point, was that it could be ORF!
 Each day, I was noticing more of my milkers had the bumps on their left teats.
 Sigh.
 Still figured Staph, figured it was transferred by the inflations I use to milk the does.
 In less than a week, 17 does had at least a minimal bump on their left teat.
 Some had more though and it was starting to look weird.
 Like more than what Staph could look like.
 It looked like ORF to me, but that couldn't be possible!!!
 How could it?!?!
+On a teat!?!? and just one!?!? and not anywhere else on their bodies!?!? not their mouth or anywhere, just a single teat!?!? couldn't be, right?!?!

 I had the vet out to look at it and he was in disbelief too.
 He's seen a lot of ORF cases and never nothing like 17 does getting it on one teat and one teat only, that doesn't even make sense for ORF!
 At my insistence, he took some samples of the bumps and sent them off for PCR testing for the ORF virus.
 Luckily, I pull all kids at birth and 100% bottle raise them in a separate nursery.
 My kids never nurse from a teat, so no chance I'd have any trying to nurse off their teats and spreading it.
 However, what DID happen, is before I realized what it was, I was putting out excess milk in buckets (as I always do) to the does to drink.
 Interestingly, it took a few weeks before I saw my first cases of does with a scab in the corner of their mouth.
 I believe that is because the milk wasn't infected until the bumps on their teats had become scabby, which was close to a week after seeing the first bumps.
 And then from that exposure to the milk, at that point, another week before popping up in some does that drank it.
 At the same time I was noticing a few had small abrasions in the corners of their mouths, the PCR test came back positive for ORF.
 A false positive is not possible with that test.
 It was indeed ORF and I had yet more evidence in front of me by then, so I knew it was correct.

 So I know it came from the ball, to my hand, to the doe's teat.
 Thats how it started in my herd.
 Now, how did it get on the ball though!?!?
 Well, one of two possibilities there.
 Either my dog was an asymptomatic carrier (she had been to the vet about a week earlier) and she infected the ball, or the ball rolled next to the feed bags from the feed store and somehow a tiny fragment of ORF could have been on a feedbag (from someone's shoe to the floor at the store and then to the feedbag placed on that same spot of floor for example), then from the feedbag to my floor, to the ball.
 Thats it.
 Those are the only two possibilities.
-You really can't 100% insulate yourself!
+We had zero visitors here at that point in many months, no new additions in way over a year, it definitely came from that ball, to my hand, to the left teats... if it had started in my herd any other way, I may not have been able to isolate how it started/where it came from... but with it starting specifically on the left teats of so many does is how I was able to isolate how it started.
+It really goes to show you, you really can't 100% insulate yourself!
+I have a closed herd!

 Most does only got a small bump in the corner of their mouth, I actually had to feel for most of them because they were so minor.
 My guess there is the method of delivery.
 Something about them getting it from the milk possibly made it extremely mild.
 The does that had it on their left teats never got it anywhere else.
 What I learned about that is that for them, it basically acted like giving them the live vaccine... on their left teats.
 It worked.
 But the live vaccine is just that, live.
 The crusts from the sores that the live vaccine makes are contagious... and that is exactly what happened, some tiny bit of scab ended up in the milk which the herd then drank.
 So I knew what I was dealing with at that point.
 My next step was how to deal with it.

-I set about personally contacting every single person that had reservations with me, which was around 60 people, telling them what was happening and offering to refund their reservation fee for the following spring kidding season.
+I set about personally contacting every single person that had reservations with me, which was well over 60 people, telling them what was happening and offering to refund their reservation fee.
 I think my openness and honesty about something most would hide, actually helped them trust me more.
-To my surprise, almost everyone decided to keep their reservations with me.
+To my surprise, most decided to keep their reservations with me.
 One funny one to note... one customer decided she didn't want to take a risk that the goats could carry it for their lifetime and infect her goats.
-Which I totally respect... but here is the funny part, she had goats from a breeder that I personally talked to, that kept her outbreak hush hush, and that had an ongoing outbreak for 2 years because of when it first happened, and not having a chance to get everyone cleared at once and decontaminating everything... so the funny part was that lady already had does there that had ORF before... and thats actually why I'm saying all this... if you have bought adult does from various breeders... chances are REALLY good that you already have does in your herd that were at some point exposed (and became immune to) ORF.
-Now here is another super interesting tid-bit!!!...
-The ONLY does that did not get any signs of it in my herd, AND did not react to the vaccine (which I tried to give to the ones that hadn't shown signs to hurry up and expose everyone)... were.... you want to guess????..... does that I had bought as adults!!!!
-BINGO.
-They were already immune.
-You will find online where it says they carry it for life and can infect other goats, but after talking with many breeders that have actually dealt with it, this must be some kind of rare exception... or if you notice, all those webpages, do seem to be a copy and paste of the same exact text... so a page said it somewhere, and that became the gosphel??
-I'm not sure, but if you talk to breeders that have actually dealt with it, they will tell you what I have found... they become immune and don't get it again when exposed.
-Like I said, maybe they do in some very rare exceptions, but nope, that is not the norm.
-What IS the norm is that you get ORF in your herd some way and the only goats that never get it are the ones that are already immune... the ones you purchased that had it before coming to you!
+Which I totally respect... but here is the funny part, she had goats from a breeder that I personally talked to, that kept her outbreak hush hush, and that had an ongoing outbreak for 2 years because of when it first happened, and not having a chance to get everyone cleared at once and decontaminating everything... so the funny part was that lady already had does there that had ORF before... she just didn't know it because the other breeder hadn't disclosed... and thats actually why I'm saying all this... if you have bought adult does from various breeders... chances are REALLY good that you already have does in your herd that were at some point exposed (and became immune to) ORF.

 Can humans get it?
 Yes, they can... you should be careful and not touch the scabs... that said, I touched all over those scabs for a few weeks before I knew what they were, and I drank the same milk the goats drank!
 I never got it.
 I talked to other breeders that said basically the same, they were never careful around it and never got it.
 What I do know, is if your immune system is compromised in any way, you are susceptible.
 I know of two individuals with compromised immune systems that got it.
 One just had a sore on his thumb and that was it.
 The other one I only know she got it, not to what extent.
 Its best to take precautions either way.